-We are just starting an exciting new course from the Bible Society called "The Bible Course" an eight part accesible and highly informative course to help you understand the world's bestselling book!
+We are currently enjoying an exciting new course from the Bible Society called "The Bible Course" an eight part accesible and highly informative course to help you understand the world's bestselling book!

 There is a list of the hosts and times and dates when they meet on the What's On page.
 For more details please contact us at our church website address email@example.com